filippomassarelli/filippomassarelli/README.md

 - 🌱 transitioned from Founder to VC to Software Engineer
 - 🧠 focussing on mastering Ruby and GraphQL
 - 🤸🏻 still working on my handstand
-- 🖌️ my hobby is drawing
+- 🖌️ my hobby is digital painting
-- 🛸 2024 Goal: train an open source LLM locally
+- 🛸 2025 Goal: uphold high OOP design standards

 ---